-Interstitial water geochemical data were generated on 40 samples from Hole U1538A to 671 mbsf.
-The inorganic geochemical data from Site U1538 fall at the more extreme end of interstitial water properties observed during Expedition 382.
-Although the cores are not methanogenic, sulfate is depleted below 60 mbsf.
-Minor dissolved sulfate concentrations were detected below 500 mbsf (SO4 <1.5 μM).
-Significant organic matter degradation is apparent in the upper 120 m, with elevated phosphate concentrations and a pronounced Br/Cl gradient.
-Barite dissolution is evident at depths without resolvable sulfate between 60 and 445 mbsf, resulting in the highest dissolved barium concentrations of the Expedition 382 sites.
-The spatial evolution of Ba enrichment also differs from the previous sites in that Ba concentrations are above 600 μM from 250 to 500 mbsf before more rapidly decreasing within a few tens of meters underneath this zone.
 Dissolved Mn enrichment is observable in the uppermost 50 m at Site U1538, followed by Fe enrichment below, suggesting Mn-Fe oxide mobilization in the upper 260 m.
 Calcium concentrations decrease significantly from 11.7 to 1.9 mM in the sulfate reduction zone, recover to stable intermediate concentrations throughout the upper half of Site U1538, and become enriched deeper in the hole.
 Together with equally increasing B and Sr concentrations, this enrichment suggests increasing exchange reactions between the dissolved and solid phases in the older sediments.
-Although chloride concentrations decrease with depth together with interstitial water salinity, sodium concentrations increase.
+Although chloride concentrations decrease with depth together with IW salinity, sodium concentrations increase.
 Authigenic clay formation is apparent in decreasing potassium and magnesium concentrations in the deeper parts of Site U1538.
-In comparison to the interstitial water profiles from Scotia Sea Sites U1536 and U1537, these data highlight the more exotic character of the profiles from Site U1538.
+In comparison to the IW profiles from Scotia Sea Sites U1536 and U1537, these data highlight the more exotic character of the profiles from Site U1538.

 The Whole-Round Multisensor Logger (WRMSL) was used to measure GRA bulk density, MS, and P-wave velocity at 1 cm intervals, which is a higher spatial resolution than the 2.5 cm spacing used at the other sites.
-The core section halves were scanned on the X-ray imager.
-Discrete measurements collected in section halves included at least 3 P-wave velocity measurements per core and 150 thermal conductivity measurements (2-3 per core).
+Section halves were scanned on the X-Ray Imager (XRI).
+Discrete measurements collected in section halves included at least three P-wave velocity measurements per core and 150 thermal conductivity measurements (two to three per core).
 Moisture and density measurements were made on 145 discrete samples from Hole U1538A.
 Light reflectance and MS point measurements were collected at 1 cm intervals on section halves from Cores 382-U1538A-1H through 35F and at 2 cm from the remaining cores from this site.
-Formation temperature measurements taken with

-Cores 6H, 9H, 12H, 15H, and 18H with the APCT-3 yielded temperatures of 4.85°-13.8°C.
+Formation temperature measurements taken with Cores 6H, 9H, 12H, 15H, and 18H with the APCT-3 yielded temperatures of 4.85°-13.8°C.

-In the upper 220 m, physical property records have 10-20 m long amplitude cycles (e.g., bulk density values cycle from lows of $1.2 \text{ g/cm}^3$ to highs of $1.7 \text{ g/cm}^3$ , and NGR values cycle from lows of 10 count/s to highs of 40 count/s) (Figure F9).
+In the upper 220 m, physical property records have 10-20 m long amplitude cycles (e.g., bulk density values cycle from lows of 1.2 g/cm^3 to highs of 1.7 g/cm^3 and NGR values cycle from lows of 10 count/s to highs of 40 count/s) (Figure F9).
 Below 220 mbsf, the cycles have shorter periods and slightly lower amplitudes but are superimposed on longer scale baseline changes.
 An exception is the high-amplitude MS cycles from 310 to 450 mbsf underlain by low baseline MS values from 450 to 550 mbsf.
 The overall cycles and patterns are comparable in amplitude and thickness to those seen at Sites U1536 and U1537 in Dove Basin to the southwest.
 Downhole sediment compaction is reflected in increased density and P-wave velocity with depth.
-An increase in baseline values of NGR, density, and P-wave velocity is associated with a change in the seismic facies at $\sim 370 \text{ mbsf}$ .
+An increase in baseline values of NGR, density, and P-wave velocity is associated with a change in the seismic facies at ~370 mbsf.

-A spliced record for Site U1538 was constructed for the uppermost 124 mcd from Holes U1538A, U1538C, and U1538D.
+A spliced record for Site U1538 was constructed for the uppermost 124 m CCSF-A from Holes U1538A, U1538C, and U1538D.
 It is based predominantly on correlation of MS and GRA density data.